Hunde im Stress - Hund versteckt sich und schaut verängstigt

 Stress in dogs: Recognize signs and act correctly

-Dogs often show signs of stress through changes in behavior such as excessive barking, panting, or withdrawal.
-Common stressors include changes in their daily routine, loud noises, or new environments.
+Dogs often show stress through altered behavior such as excessive barking, panting, or withdrawal.
+Common stressors include changes in daily routine, loud noises, or new environments.
 Observe your dog closely to identify the cause and create a calm, stable environment.
-If stress persists or additional symptoms appear, veterinary advice is recommended.
+If stress persists or additional symptoms appear, veterinary consultation is advisable.

-Dogs show stress in various ways, and it's important to recognize the subtle signs in order to react early.
+Dogs show stress in various ways, and it's important to recognize subtle signs to react early.
 Here are some typical signs that your dog is stressed:

-Lowered head and tucked tail: A stressed dog may hold its head and tail lowered, often tucked between its legs.
+Lowered head and tucked tail: A stressed dog may hold its head and tail low, often tucked between its legs.

-Averted gaze: Dogs that are stressed often avoid direct eye contact and turn their head or eyes away.
+Averted gaze: Stressed dogs often avoid direct eye contact and turn their head or eyes away.

-Stressed yawning: A dog that yawns frequently, especially in unusual situations, could be under stress.
+Stress yawning: A dog that yawns frequently, especially in unusual situations, may be under stress.

 Lip licking and nose licking: Excessive licking of the lips or nose can be a sign of nervousness or discomfort.

-Raising paws: Some dogs raise a paw when they are stressed or insecure.
+Paw lifting: Some dogs lift a paw when they are stressed or insecure.

-Restlessness: A stressed dog may constantly pace around, change rooms, or have difficulty settling down.
+Restlessness: A stressed dog may constantly pace, change rooms, or have difficulty settling down.

 Hiding or withdrawing: Dogs that suddenly hide or withdraw are showing that they are stressed and uncomfortable.

-Destructive behavior: Chewing on furniture, scratching at doors, or other destructive actions can be a way to release stress.
+Destructive behavior: Chewing on furniture, scratching at doors, or other destructive actions can be an outlet for stress.

 Excessive panting: Heavy panting without physical exertion is a typical sign of stress.

-• Increased shedding: A stressed dog may lose more hair than usual.
+• Increased shedding: A stressed dog may shed more hair than usual.

 • Trembling or muscle tension: Trembling, especially in the legs or throughout the body, and tense muscles are common stress reactions.